- Who must enroll in the program?

 Soldiers with Exceptional Family Members are required to register for EFMP and keep enrollment information current.
 This way, Family needs will be considered during the assignments process.

-All family members must be screened in order to accompany authorized Soldiers on OCONUS assignments.
+All family members must be screened in order to accompany authorized Soldiers on OCONUS assignments (including Alaska and Hawaii).
 Screenings include medical records review for all Family members and developmental screening for all children aged 72 months and younger.